 If you’re interested in learning more about the Gullah culture, consider the following:

 Penn School National Historic Landmark Districton St. Helena Island is the site of one of the country's first schools for freed slaves.

 The Gullah Museum and Gullah Ooman Shop on Pawleys Island provides educational lectures on Gullah history as well as handcrafted Gullah items.
 123 King St, Georgetown.

 Gullah Tours -- Charleston is another good offering.
-Tours leave from the African American Art Gallery, 43 John St., Monday-Friday at 11a.m. and 1 p.m.; Saturdays at 11 a.m., 1 p.m. and 3 p.m.
+Tours leave from the bus shed at the Charleston Visitor's Center at 375 Meeting St., Monday-Saturday at 11a.m. and 1 p.m.